ToshioCP/Gtk4-tutorial/src/sec14.src.md

 tfe5/tfeapplication.c tfe_activate tfe_open
 @@@

-- 1-14: `tfe_activate`.
+- 1-11: `tfe_activate`.
-- 8-10: Gets GtkNotebook object.
-- 12-13: Generates a new GtkNotebookPage and show the window.
+- 8-10: Generates a new page and shows the window.
-- 16-33: `tfe_open`.
+- 12-25: `tfe_open`.
-- 24-26: Gets GtkNotebook object.
-- 28-29: Generates GtkNotebookPage with files.
+- 20-21: Generates notebook pages with files.
-- 30-31: If opening and reading file failed and no GtkNotebookPage has generated, then it generates a empty page.
+- 22-23: If no page has generated, maybe because of read error, then it generates a empty page.
-- 32: Shows the window.
+- 24: Shows the window.

 These codes have become really simple thanks to tfenotebook.c and tfetextview.c.